 I have helped hundreds of families from all over the world find the correct pair of shoes and orthotics to help treat and prevent their child’s foot conditions, and I can help your family too.

 I want you to make me a promise.
 As soon as your child starts complaining about foot and leg pain, I want you to be proactive and find a solution to significantly reduce or completely eliminate the pain.
-I know how several pediatricians advice parents to take the “wait and see approach”, with the assumption that the child will outgrow the pain as the child gets older.
+I know how several pediatricians advise parents to take the “wait and see approach”, with the assumption that the child will outgrow the pain as the child gets older.
 If you leave your child’s foot problems untreated, they can result in poor biomechanics and accelerated degenerative changes in the knees, hips, and spine as your child starts getting older.